Chart Color Schemes

 Residential development activity is lower than average in Hahndorf according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers shows Hahndorf had around 11 dwellings receiving development approval annually over the past five financial years, totalling an estimated 59 homes.
-So far in FY26, 5 approvals have been recorded.
-On average, 0.4 people moved to the area per dwelling built each year between FY21 and FY25, suggesting supply is meeting or exceeding demand while supporting potential population growth.
-New homes are being built at an average construction cost of $425,000.
+Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Hahndorf has experienced approximately 12 dwellings receiving development approval annually over the past five financial years, totalling an estimated 62 homes.
+So far in FY-26, 7 approvals have been recorded.
+The average number of people moving to the area per year for each dwelling built over these five financial years (FY-21 to FY-25) is around 0.4.
+This indicates that supply is meeting or exceeding demand, offering greater buyer choice and supporting potential population growth above projections.

 Frequently Asked Questions - Development